-Music for the End of Time

-"Music for the End of Time" is a 50-minute work for trombone and quadraphonic electronics based on the Book of Revelation.
-We used our experience with music theater to attempt a kind of dramatic tone poem for trombone and computer.
-We explore all aspects of the trombone, ranging from symphonic expressions of "divine wrath," to wild rhythmic unisons with the Four Horsemen of the Apocalypse, to the gentlest, meditative lyricism.
-These are the movements and the verses they are based upon:

-I. A Door Was Opened in Heaven,

-After this I looked, and, behold, a door was opened in heaven...
+Music for the End of Time "Music for the End of Time" is based on the Book of Revelation and in essence is a dramatic tone poem for trombone and computer.
+These are the movements and the verses they are based upon: I. A Door Was Opened in Heaven, After this I looked, and, behold, a door was opened in heaven...
 (Rev. 4:1.)
 II.
-The Sea of Glass

-And before the throne was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.
-(Rev. 4.6)

-III.
-The Four Horsemen

-And thus I saw the horses in the vision, and them that sat on them, having breastplates of fire, and of jacinth, and brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimstone.
-(Rev. 9:17)

-IV.
-As It Were A Trumpet Talking

-...and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will shew thee things which must be hereafter.
+The Sea of Glass And before the throne was a sea of glass like unto crystal: and in the midst of the throne, and round about the throne, were four beasts full of eyes before and behind.
+(Rev. 4.6) III.
+The Four Horsemen And thus I saw the horses in the vision, and them that sat on them, having breastplates of fire, and of jacinth, and brimstone: and the heads of the horses were as the heads of lions; and out of their mouths issued fire and smoke and brimstone.
+(Rev. 9:17) IV.
+As It Were A Trumpet Talking ...and the first voice which I heard was as it were of a trumpet talking with me; which said, Come up hither, and I will shew thee things which must be hereafter.
 (Rev. 4:1.)

-V. The White Beast

-And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
+V. The White Beast And I looked, and behold a pale horse: and his name that sat on him was Death, and Hell followed with him.
 And power was given unto them over the fourth part of the earth, to kill with sword, and hunger, and with death, and with the beasts of the earth.
-(Rev. 6:8)

-VI.
-A Woman Clothed With the Sun

-And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars.
-(Rev. 12:1

-We were drawn to the Book of Revelation more by its rich imagery and symbolism than any sort of doctrinaire religious belief.
-At times, St. John's writing is quite transcendental, but at others, its embittered visions are almost insanely horrific.
+(Rev. 6:8) VI.
+A Woman Clothed With the Sun And there appeared a great wonder in heaven; a woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars.
+(Rev. 12:1 We were drawn to the Book of Revelation more by its rich imagery and symbolism than any sort of doctrinaire religious belief.
+At times, St. John's writing is quite transcendent, but at others, its embittered visions are almost insanely horrific.
 In this sense, parts of "Music for the End of Time" follow in the traditions of "crazy" composers as exemplified by Mussorgsky's "Night On Bald Mountain," Berlioz's "Symphony Fantastique," and some of the deeply bi-polar melancholy/exuberance of Schumann and Mahler.
 In some cases, it is exactly this form of "folly" that allows for transcendental experience.
-We often found that the cinematic bias of MIDI technology was more useful for creating the large dramatic arch of "Music for the End of Time" than more advanced instruments like MAX/MSP and C-Sound.
+We found that the cinematic bias of MIDI technology was more useful for creating the large dramatic arch of "Music for the End of Time" than more advanced instruments like MAX/MSP and C-Sound.
 When approaching apocalyptic visions, which are often very violent, it is important to carefully consider their implications.
-On one hand, these visions have helped humans appreciate the extreme limitation of our existential condition in relation to the boundless majesty of the universe.
+On one hand, these visions have helped humans appreciate the extreme limitation of our existential Abbie Conant Abbie Conant is somewhat of a legend in the brass world.

-But apocalyptic visions can also lead to misappropriated notions of divine justice, or even divine wrath that are anything but transcendental.
-Such visions are often not divine at all, but rather very human expressions of contempt and hatred for those we ourselves deem unworthy.
-In a world that seems to increasingly reflect imperialistic hubris, and in a world with increasing beliefs about the divinity of murdering others, the dangers of misappropriated apocalyptic visions should not be under estimated.

-Patriarchal transcendentalism tends toward recurrent cycles of ecstasy, revolution, destruction and lament.
-These polarities inform the arrangement of the movements in Music for the End of Time, and shape their cycles of light/darkness, drama/reflection, ecstasy/remorse.
-This is especially notable in "The Four Horsemen," where a sort of symphonic intensity and lamentive reflection alternate like repeated charges of horsemen.

-Ultimately, the most meaningful understandings of the apocalyptic have little to do with destruction, but with vanquishing our own human limitations.
-Through the apocalyptic, we transcend not so much the universe, as our own self.
-We learn that in the infinite expanse of this world, our human passions are often the sheerest folly, and that the truest path to justice is through forgiveness, compassion and love.

-Perhaps that understanding is what St. John hoped to symbolize in his vision of "The Woman Clothed with the Sun."
-The ultimate value of transcendental experience might be that it shows us that nothing is more precious or transcendent than the simple beauty of life itself.

-Abbie Conant

-Abbie Conant is somewhat of a legend in the brass world.
 She was principal trombone of the Munich Philharmonic for 13 years and recorded a critically acclaimed CD entitled, Trombone and Organ/Posaune und Orgel.
 The story of her struggle for equal treatment and the same pay as her male colleagues in the Munich Philharmonic appeared in the Wall Street Journal, Der Spiegel and many other newspapers and makes up the last chapter of Malcolm Gladwell's book Blink which was on the New York Times bestseller list for 18 weeks.
 A full length documentary called, "Abbie Conant, Alone Among Men,"